anhaidgroup/sparkly/doc/install-single-machine.md

 ### Pip Install from Github

-((Explain why you want to do this)).
-You can install Sparkly directly from its Github repo using the following command:
+Instead of pip installing from PyPI, you may want to pip install Sparkly from its GitHub repo.
+This happens if you want to install the latest Sparkly version compared to the version on PyPI.
+For example, the GitHub version may contain bug fixes that the PyPI version does not.
+To install Sparkly directly from its GitHub repo, use the following command:

 ```
 python3 -m pip install git+https://github.com/anhaidgroup/sparkly.git@clean_up
 ```

-Similar to pip installing from PyPI, the above command will install Sparkly and all of its dependencies, except Java, JCC, and Pylucene.
+Similar to pip installing from PyPI, the above command will install Sparkly and all of its dependencies, *except Java, JCC, and Pylucene*.
 Refer back to the case of pip installing from PyPI on how to install these.